-The modern trade and barter industry includes four major sectors; traditional retail barter exchange companies, (also referred to as mutual peer-to-peer credit clearing systems), corporate barter companies, (who perform larger corporate barter transactions), countertrade, (usually between sovereign governments and focused on import & export of commodities) and complementary currency systems, (local/community based currencies).
+The modern trade and barter industry includes four major sectors; traditional retail barter exchange companies, (also referred to as mutual peer-to-peer credit clearing systems), corporate barter companies, (who perform larger corporate barter transactions) and countertrade, (usually between sovereign governments and focused on import & export of commodities)

 The total annual volume of transactions in all sectors are difficult to determine since most barter companies are privately-held and do not report their transactional volume.
 However, IRTA estimates the annual volume to be in the 12-14 billion dollar range, with the caveat that the amount could vary widely, based on the amount of countertrade activity that occurs annually.

 IRTA further estimates the activity per sector, as per the pie chart below.
 Countertrade is estimated at 50%, corporate barter at 30% and retail barter at 20%.

 The key to the growth of the barter industry in the last forty years results from the shift from one-on-one trading to third-party trading and the subsequent development of sophisticated internet-based software to maximize trading opportunities while also providing quality accounting and reporting functionality.